 - 1. A student who receives less than a C (75% or lower) on a repeat rotation's final preceptor evaluation, or is again dismissed from a rotation by the preceptor, will be dismissed from the program. - 2.
-A student who is required to repeat two rotations will be dismissed from the program.
+A student who is required to repeat two rotations will be dismissed from the program. - 3.
+A student may be placed on academic probation only one time during the program.
+If a student is placed on probation a second time, he/she will be dismissed from the program. - Dismissed Graduate Students' Participation in Commencement

-- Dismissed Graduate Students' Participation in Commencement - · End of Program Standards
+· End of Program Standards

 In addition to successful completion of all required physician assistant courses, students must complete the program Capstone course requirements.
 The Capstone course consists of four components: the summative comprehensive written examination, summative OSCE, the Capstone project, and Professionalism evaluation.
 The comprehensive written examination and summative OSCE will be administered at the end of the next to last return to campus day during the second year of the program.
 The capstone presentation will occur during the spring semester of year-2.
-If a student (1) fails the summative OSCE, (2) fails a written comprehensive examination or (3) receives a grade of D or F on the capstone, or (4) fails to "meet expectations" on the 2nd year Spring Professionalism Evaluation, successful remediation (as determined by the faculty) must occur prior to graduation.
+If a student (1) fails the summative OSCE, (2) fails a written comprehensive examination or (3) receives a grade of D or F on the capstone, or(4) fails to "meet expectations" on the 2nd year Spring Professionalism Evaluation, successful remediation (as determined by the faculty) must occur prior to graduation.
 If the student fails to successfully complete remediation, the student will be dismissed from the program.